 Jan van Boeckel regularly teach wildpainting courses.
 The concept of ‘wildpainting’ means to allow oneself to paint in daring and rather uncommon ways and to immerse oneself in a natural environment while fully opening one’s senses.

-The most recent course he taught was Magic colours of Minervois in southern France (June, 2016).
+The most recent course he taught was Summerlight of Gotland in Sweden (July, 2017).
 The week-long course With art to the heart of nature (“Met kunst naar het hart van de natuur”) took place in the summer of 2015 in Chassepierre, Belgium, and was organised together with the Belgian environmental group Aardewerk.
 (Here is a review of the course by one of the participants in Dutch.)

 Below, a selection of links to previous art courses:

 - Wildpainting workshops in the Norwegian Jotunheimen mountains, at Gjendebu, 2017.